makerdao/governance-manual/module-index/module-dai-direct-deposit.md

 ## Description

-The Dai Direct Deposit Module (D3M) allows new DAI to be minted and deposited in other crypto lending protocols on the Ethereum blockchain in exchange for some sort of deposit/collateral token from that lending protocol.
+The Dai Direct Deposit Module (D3M) allows DAI to be minted and deposited in other crypto lending protocols on the Ethereum blockchain in exchange for some sort of deposit/collateral token from that lending protocol.

 In essence, this allows Maker to distribute newly minted DAI indirectly via other lending protocols while ensuring that DAI remains fully backed.